usaid-cs/yesterday-i-learned/life.md

 - [What you know doesn't matter to a company; what you can do for the company, does.](https://news.ycombinator.com/item?id=14271819)
 - Want to cancel something attached to your home?
 Just claim to be moving in with someone else.
 - [Leaving your comfort zone](http://lifehacker.com/how-being-uncomfortable-helps-you-grow-1748360327) is the only way one can grow.
-- Making yourself happy is not your wife's job.
-It is your own job.
-(You know what I mean)
 - Whenever you meet someone for the first time every day, [wait a second, then do your best heartfelt smile on your face.](https://www.youtube.com/watch?v=R3UODz5O8zo) 😂😂😂
 - One technique to get people to like you is called "the glove".
 When in a group, for a short period of time, pay your entire attention to that person.
 - How to stop being the guy that rarely says anything: "[talk louder and don't mumble](http://www.reddit.com/r/socialskills/comments/14j3y2/how_to_stop_being_the_guy_that_rarely_says/), it makes what you say seem more important and keeps you in the conversation more."